Unprecedented Release of Cannabis Licensing Information

 – 10 points

-applied for marijuana licenses and why weren't their names public?
+applied for cannabis licenses and why weren't their names public?

-the passage of Senate Bill 32, information about marijuana applicants and
+the passage of Senate Bill 32, information about cannabis applicants and

 licensees was strictly confidential.
 This is the result of merging two